kidandcat/App-Downloader/README.md

 When it ends, it sends an email to the email input before with a link.

-### It purpose is to have a 24/7 server to download those big files served at low download speed (200KB/s), then download the file from your server at full speed.
+### Its purpose is to have a 24/7 server to download those big files served at low download speed (200KB/s), then download the file from your server at full speed.

 ## Configuration
 Configure the ip and port in server.js